-- Interviews with the parents, relatives, teachers, or other adults
+- Interviews with the adults who interact with the child

 - Questionnaires or rating scales that measure symptoms of ADHD

 The doctor needs to see how much a person’s symptoms are affecting their daily moods, behavior, productivity, and lifestyle habits.
 And they need to rule out other conditions.